 Victor Perez (currently $51 with Ladbrokes)

-I’m continually harping on about how Perez consistently tops the Strokes Gained: Tee-to-Green rankings, and last time out in Turkey when we backed him, he once again did exactly that.
+I’m continually harping on about how Perez consistently tops the Strokes Gained: Tee-to-Green rankings.
+Last time out in Turkey when we backed him, he once again did exactly that.
 Perez is a beast off the tee and that’s a huge advantage on this vast 7,700 yard layout, which certainly favours the bigger hitters.
 This will be Perez’s debut here this week but that’s been the case at the majority of events for him this year and he’s played most extremely well.
-Confidence couldn’t be higher coming here off the back of a play-off loss in Turkey, a fouth place finish at the WGC-HSBC in China and the Alfred Dunhill Links win just a couple of months ago.
+Confidence couldn’t be higher coming here off the back of a play-off loss in Turkey, a fourth place finish at the WGC-HSBC in China and the Alfred Dunhill Links win just a couple of months ago.
 Perez is playing superb golf right now and we need to keep backing this potential superstar while the prices on offer are still relatively big.

 If you want the ‘Inside’ word on every field in the PGA and Euro tours, look no further.